vishal30011997/Excel-Sales-Finance-Reports/README.md

 🔹 Used Power Pivot to make several DAX formulas in order to generate  several column which was required for making report.

+Result :

+●	Generated a comprehensive P&L report for AtliQ Hardware FY 2022, utilizing advanced features in Excel such as Pivot Tables and DAX to provide granular insights into revenue streams and expense categories.

+●	Automated the data cleaning using Power Query, which can rescue around 4 hrs of repeated manual work.

+●	As it used DAX measure for calculations, it provided a better user experience and flexibility.

 LEARNINGS :

 1. Learned loading of different data in power query.